Staff

 arrow_forward_ios

 Monica Rejniak is a human resources and operations management leader.
-Monica will be working to ensure DVU is compliant with the regulations and compliance issues that dictate how California employers conduct business.
+As the Director of Administration, Monica ensures DVU is compliant with the regulations and compliance issues that dictate how California employers conduct business.
 Her primary objective is to streamline processes and establish policies that enable staff and volunteers to focus on driving the DVU mission forward.

 She brings over 15 years of experience working with the I/DD community and prides herself on being a community builder.
 In addition, she brings her own experience, as a person who lives with the challenges of epilepsy, to DVU.